The Purpose of Adventure Therapy

 - A leveling of the power dynamics between client and therapist

-- An increased likelihood for transference of lessons learned
+- An increased likelihood for the transference of lessons learned

 5. The Actively Engaged Client